 On the ground floor of the ARB there is the excellent Arc Café, a popular cafeteria and social space, which opens into a pleasant outdoor eating area.
 Students also have access to the open study spaces on each floor, as well as a shared kitchen, which are common meeting places and a hub of social activity.
-The CAS meeting room is available for student bookings, while an Audiovisual Room in the Centre of Latin American Studies can be booked for film screenings.
 All students admitted to the MPhil in African Studies join one of the University's thirty-one Colleges, where they are provided with accommodation and meals, as well as membership of another thriving academic community.
 Students also have the opportunity to join one or more of the numerous student societies (including ASCU, the African Society of Cambridge University) or to get active with Cambridge University Sport.